Jasperino64/dsc-phase-1-project-v2-4/README.md

 ***
 Questions to consider:
 * What would you recommend the business do as a result of this work?

+Create a horror/mystery written by Scott Beck with actors Ionut Grama, Corneliu Ulici.

 * What are some reasons why your analysis might not fully solve the business problem?

+The genre, actor, and writer might not match each other.

+Market saturation might make it difficult to start.
 * What else could you do in the future to improve this project?

+Match writers to their proficient genre.
 ***

 ## For More Information